Separation anxiety is a condition where the child becomes nervous and fearful when separated from a parent, carer or are away from home.

 Whether your child is away for the day at school, or away for the weekend, having a busy schedule you can keep your mind from wandering.
 Even if you don’t really want to do anything, try to follow a routine and allow yourself to adjust.

 Enjoy the free time

-Think of this as your chance to focus on you.
+Think of this as your chance to focus on yourself.
 Parenting takes all your time so when you get these moments, try and treasure them.
-Book a day of fun with your partner, get back into cooking, catch up with friends or finally start decorating the second bedroom.
+Book a day of fun with your partner, get back into cooking, catch up with friends or finally start decorating that second bedroom.

 Seek peer support